Leh: Climate

 Leh has a cold desert climate (Köppen climate classification BWk) with long, cold winters from late November to early March, with minimum temperatures well below freezing for most of the winter.
 The city gets occasional snowfall during winter, which is very cold by Indian standards, mainly due to its high elevation.
 The weather in the remaining months is generally fine and warm during the day.
-Average annual rainfall is only 35 mm (1.37 inches).
+Average annual rainfall is only 105 mm (1.37 inches), with summer months seeing the most precipitation due to rare residual monsoon systems that enter the Himalayas.
 In 2010, the city experienced flash floods that killed more than 100 people.